model-checking/kani/kani-docs/src/limitations.md

 ### Code generation for unsupported features

-RMC aims to be an industrial verification tool.
+Kani aims to be an industrial verification tool.
 Most industrial crates may include unsupported features in parts of their code that do not need to be verified.
-In general, this should not prevent users using RMC to verify their code.
+In general, this should not prevent users using Kani to verify their code.

-Because of that, the general rule is that RMC generates an `assert(false)` statement followed by an `assume(false)` statement when compiling any unsupported feature. `assert(false)` will cause verification to fail if the statement is reachable during the verification stage, while `assume(false)` will
+Because of that, the general rule is that Kani generates an `assert(false)` statement followed by an `assume(false)` statement when compiling any unsupported feature. `assert(false)` will cause verification to fail if the statement is reachable during the verification stage, while `assume(false)` will